-Persona 5 – Discover the Palace mechanic
+Persona 5 Latest news – Palace mechanic revealed

-To this day, Persona 4 is still considered one of the greatest JRPGS of all time, constantly praised by passionate fans and critics alike since its debut release back on PS2.
+Persona 4 is considered one of the greatest JRPGS of all time, constantly praised by passionate fans and critics alike since its debut release back on PS2.
 The dark yet relatable adventure set a new benchmark with its wonderful characters and immersive dungeon exploration.
 Now, after years of waiting, it's almost time for Persona 5.

-The latest trailer for Persona 5 showcases the Palace mechanic.
+The Persona 5 trailer showcases the Palace mechanic.
 These mysterious new areas located inside the metaverse are travelled to by our heroes via their smartphones.
 Here you'll explore dungeons, fight enemies and progress further into the narrative.

 Check out the clip below: